Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 You’ll feel the difference right away.
 Reviews stop feeling like a wrestling match.

-Right-Size Your Settings By Time, Not Hope
+Right-Size Anki Settings by Time, Not Hope

 Think in minutes, not numbers.
 Your time budget dictates your deck’s growth.

-20-minute preset (light)
+20-minute Anki preset (light)

 - New cards: 5–8/day